 Camiguin Island Activities: Top 15 Best Things to Do in Camiguin Island, Philippines

-Camiguin is a beautiful island province that is surrounded by the Bohol Sea, Gingoog Bay and Butuan Bay.
+Camiguin is a beautiful island province that is surrounded by the Bohol Sea, Gingoog Bay, and Butuan Bay.
 The Island is host to an active volcano named Mout Hibok-Hibok.
-Camiguin has five municipalities — Mambajao (capital), Catarman, Sagay, Guinsiliban and Mahinog — and measures approximately 29,000 hectares with a circumferential road measuring 64 kms.
+Camiguin has five municipalities — Mambajao (capital), Catarman, Sagay, Guinsiliban, and Mahinog — and measures approximately 29,000 hectares with a circumferential road measuring 64 km.

-The island is enriched with geothermal energy, sulfur deposits, fishing grounds and agricultural lands.
-The people of Camiguin has a mixed culture of Boholano and Cebuano and they are known for their unmatched hospitality.
+The island is enriched with geothermal energy, sulfur deposits, fishing grounds, and agricultural lands.
+The people of Camiguin have a mixed culture of Boholano and Cebuano and they are known for their unmatched hospitality.

 Go Snorkeling and Diving in Camiguin

 The Jicduf Shoal offers activities related to diving and underwater photography along with an opportunity to see the wonderful aquatic life.
 It is a suitable place for novice divers.
 A thirty-minute speed boating drive leads to Burias Shoal which can be found near Mantigue Island.
 The high currents are so strong that experts or adventure divers will be able to taste the saltwater.
 A large number of tuna, jacks, mackerel, surgeons, and barracudas can be found in Burias Shoal.